fulquit/fulquit.github.io/useful.md

 deemix
 https://download.deemix.app/
-click on the gui directory, download the setup and install you will need an account to download
+click on the gui directory, download the setup and install. you will need an account to download

 freezer
 https://freezer.life/
-download, install the apk, log in your deezer account and you can also download tracks also works with pc, but after deezer's changes with its api, you can't download .flac anymore
+download, install the apk, log in your deezer account and you can also download tracks also works with pc. note: after deezer's changes with its api, you can't download .flac anymore

 soulseek
 http://www.slsknet.org/news/node/1 a p2p (peer to peer) torrent program meant for sharing music, i highly reccomend it if you want some spicy spicy .flacs